-Sabree says aspiring medical coders in her program have two options to consider when they begin their studies.
-They can take the necessary core classes needed to prepare for the CCA exam, or they can stay in school and get their Health Information Technology associate of science degree — the parent degree for medical coding.
+Sabree says aspiring medical coders have two options to consider when they begin their studies.
+They can take the core classes needed to prepare for the CCA exam, or they can earn a Health Information Technology associate of science degree — the parent degree for medical coding.

-If a student wants to get into the workforce as quickly as possible, Sabree says, they can get a medical coding certificate.
+Students who want to get into the workforce as quickly as possible should pursue a medical coding certificate, Sabree says.
 This certificate program includes essential classes like anatomy and physiology, medical terminology, intro to health information management, coding classes and field experience.